charlie-flynn/charlie-flynn/README.md

 ### Runny Egg

-The cornerstone production of my first school year, I worked with 5 artists and 1 other programmer to make a proper infinite runner game, art assets and all.
+The capstone production of my first school year, I worked with 5 artists and 1 other programmer to make a proper infinite runner game, art assets and all.
 I was assigned to be the player programmer, but I did do a handful of other tasks that had to be done.